 We meditate sitting on chairs to ensure that everyone is comfortable.
 There is no physical exercise involved.
 After welcoming everyone, the meditation Teacher introduces the subject and then guides a simple relaxation meditation.
 This usually involves focusing on the breath and letting all your worries and troubles slip away for a while.

 The meditation Teacher will give a brief explanation of a Buddhist topic which is of practical benefit to our daily life.
 Then the Teacher will lead another guided meditation, this time focusing on the meaning of the talk.
 Afterward there is an opportunity for informal discussion to ask questions of the Teacher and clarify any issues that may have arisen.
 After the class you can usually talk with the Teacher, the assistant and other students directly.

 People from all walks of life attend the classes—young and old, religious and non-religious.
 Some simply want to learn how to meditate, others want to find out more about Buddhism; the classes cater for both.
 No pre-booking is required.

 For more advice about meditation posture and benefits, plus some introductory guided breathing meditations, check out this page from Tharpa publishing.

 What Do I Wear?

 There is no need for any special attire.
 You may sit in a chair or on a cushion, so just wear whatever is comfortable for sitting.

 Nothing is required, though many people like to bring a pen and paper to take notes.

-Try a free beginner welcome orientation on Sundays at 12 pm.
+Try a beginner class on Saturdays & Sundays at 10 am.